 The uniqueness of the Missouri Rice Research Farm is that it is completely owned and operated by the MRRMC and it is our understanding that no other major research facility in the central USA is farmer owned and managed.
 Thus, all rice research is farmer supported, farmer directed, and farmer evaluated on farmer owned property.
 The University Missouri Fisher Delta Research Center and Southeast Missouri State University have been longtime research partners.

 The MRRMC supervises rice merchandising and branding.
 The council has initiated OPAA, a school lunch service provider enabling Missouri rice to become a key component of school lunch and breakfast programs across Missouri and five other states.
 The MRRMC works with the Missouri legislature to support September as rice month.
 The Council supports the growing of rice at the St. Louis Science Center (over one million annual visitors), and other marketing programs across the state.
 Members of the MRRMC are active in supporting trade missions to Cuba, and other nations in the Western Hemisphere.

-The MRRMC desires to thank all of the producers, agribusiness, academic researchers,, Federal-State agencies, past council members and citizen supports to realize the success of the Missouri rice sector.
+The MRRMC desires to thank all of the producers, agribusiness, academic researchers, federal and state agencies, past council members and citizen supporters who have aided in the success of the Missouri rice sector.